Notes from the Mini Museum: Manhattan Project Glass Specimen

 Creating the Specimen

-The specimen in the Mini Museum comes from a leaded glass window installed in the T Plant (221-T) Plutonium Recovery Building, the first and largest of two production bismuth-phosphate chemical separations plants used to extract plutonium from fuel rods irradiated in the Hanford Site's reactors.
+The specimen in the Fourth Edition of the Mini Museum comes from a leaded glass window installed in the T Plant (221-T) Plutonium Recovery Building, the first and largest of two production bismuth-phosphate chemical separations plants used to extract plutonium from fuel rods irradiated in the Hanford Site's reactors.

 The glass was acquired from the window's current owner, Dan Dunn.
 Mr. Dunn owns several windows from the site which were sold during a government surplus auction in the late 1980s as part of the long (and continuing) decommissioning process.
 The yellow color of the glass is due to a high concentration of lead-oxide (up to 70%), which blocks blue and near-UV spectral frequencies, and also gives the glass its protective qualities.

-The Manhattan Project Glass was a very complex substance to work with from a technical perspective.
+From a technical perspective, the Manhattan Project Glass was a very complex substance to work with.

 In the image below, I was very lucky to get a clean break as the high lead oxide content causes the glass to crumble rather than fracture.